bluntwizard/steam_deck_dub_edition/docs/README.md

-# Steam Deck DUB Edition Documentation
+# Grimoire Documentation

-Welcome to the Steam Deck DUB Edition documentation.
+Welcome to the Grimoire documentation.
 This repository contains comprehensive documentation and guides to help you navigate and contribute to the project.

 ## Getting Started